jkyberneees/async-cells-demo/README.md

 - **consumer-cell2.js**
   Similar to `consumer-cell1.js`, this script polls messages from another dedicated queue (`cell2`).
 It processes messages by parsing and logging the payload, then deletes messages after processing.
 It is tailored for workloads assigned to cell2.

-- **consumer-consistent-hash-enricher.js**
-  Enhances messages by computing a `CELL_ID` using a consistent hash of the `RIDER_ID`.
-The script forwards the enhanced message to a dedicated SNS topic and ensures messages are deleted from the queue.
-It also features improved modularity and error handling.

 - **consistent-hash.js**
   Contains the implementation of the consistent hashing functionality used by the consumers to determine the `CELL_ID` based on the `RIDER_ID`.
 This module is leveraged by multiple consumer scripts to ensure consistent message routing.